David Pugh (American football): College career

-David Pugh played college football at Virginia Tech.
-David wore #71 while he played College Football.
-David had 41 TFL (Tackle for loss) and 13.5 sacks, 170 tackles with 95 solo, 3 Forced fumbles and 1 fumble recovery with 1 Interception throughout his college career.
+Pugh played college football at Virginia Tech.
+He wore #71 while he played college football.
+Pugh had 41 TFL (Tackles for loss) and 13.5 sacks, 170 tackles with 95 solo, 3 forced fumbles and 1 fumble recovery with 1 Interception throughout his college career.
 He made all-bud team and was a two-time first-team All-Big East selection.
 He was ranked 21st in the 2002 Pre-Draft rankings, as ranked by draftcountdown.com.
 He was mentioned in the 2001 All-American Pre-Season Honors rankings.

 Professional career

-David was selected with the 10th pick (182nd overall) of the sixth round of the 2002 NFL draft by the Indianapolis Colts.
+Pugh was selected with the 10th pick (182nd overall) of the sixth round of the 2002 NFL draft by the Indianapolis Colts.
 As a rookie, he wore #95.
 He played four games, he started one, and had four total tackles.
 He did not play in the Indianapolis Colts post-season loss to the New York Jets.

 Although he was with the Indianapolis Colts in 2003, he couldn’t play because of a knee injury.